-- 116. The complainant alleges that the lack of information and certainty surrounding the abduction and disappearance of Mr Stajko Anđelković, and particularly the lack of proper investigation by UNMIK, caused mental suffering to himself and his family. - 117.
+- 130. The complainant alleges that the lack of information and certainty surrounding the disappearance of Mr Ljubomir Knežević, and particularly the lack of proper investigation by UNMIK, caused mental suffering to himself and his family. - 131.
 Commenting on this part of the complaint, the SRSG rejects the allegations.
-He stresses, first, that the complainant did not witness the disappearance, neither was he in close proximity to the location at the time it occurred, and, second, that there were neither assertions made by him of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter or the emotions of the complainant and his family emanating from the disappearance of Mr Stajko Anđelković. - 118.
+He stresses, first, that the complainant did not witness the disappearance, neither was he in close proximity to the location at the time it occurred, and, second, that there were neither assertions made by him of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter or the emotions of the complainant and his family emanating from the disappearance of Mr Ljubomir Knežević. - 132.
+Moreover, as the investigative file shows that UNMIK did contact the complainant, the SRSG asserts that "there is no evidence that UNMIK, when responding to inquiries of the complainant, acted in a manner which may amount to a violation of Article 3 ECHR." - 133.
 The SRSG concludes that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but it is "rather a result of inherent suffering caused by the disappearance of a close family member."
-Thus, according to the SRSG, the complainant's suffering lacks a "character distinct from the emotional distress which may be regarded as inevitably caused to relatives of a victim of a serious human rights violation."

-119. Therefore, the SRSG requests the Panel to reject this part of the complaint, as there has not been a violation of Article 3 of the ECHR.
+Thus, according to the SRSG, the complainant's suffering lacks a "character distinct from the emotional distress which may be regarded as inevitably caused to relatives of a victim of a serious human rights violation." - 134.
+Therefore, the SRSG requests the Panel to reject this part of the complaint, as there has not been a violation of Article 3 of the ECHR.